American Academy Of Psychoanalysis And Dynamic Psychiatry

 How does American Academy Of Psychoanalysis And Dynamic Psychiatry spend its money?

 American Academy Of Psychoanalysis And Dynamic Psychiatry directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to American Academy Of Psychoanalysis And Dynamic Psychiatry tax-deductible?